AaronJ59/Projects/finance/README.md

 ### <ins>Disclaimers<ins>

-* AJ Finance does NOT use current stock prices (I have a feeling that would be illegal).
+* AJ Finance does NOT use current stock prices.
 The API is set back a few months but the stock prices/your investments are updated consistently and in real time.
 * All the functions in **helpers.py** and **apology.html** were provided by the CS50x course.